TheResearchProject/TwitterHeatmap/README.md

 # TweetCollector
 This is a python application that scrapes tweets from a geotagged location (in this case a box near the Los Angeles area) and displays a heatmap where people are tweeting from.
+Note: OAuth authentication keys needed and read from "keys.txt"

 ## Technologies used
 - tweepy Twitter API to scrape tweets (https://www.tweepy.org/)